We Are the Winners: World Cup cover

-Perhaps fittingly for a football chant-style song, LT United also recorded a version for the 2006 Football World Cup with slightly altered lyrics ("we are the winners / are you with us", for example).
+Perhaps fittingly for a football chant-style song, LT United also recorded a version for the 2006 FIFA World Cup with slightly altered lyrics ("we are the winners / are you with us", for example).
 This recording appeared to be intended for any team to adopt, since Lithuania did not qualify for the finals of World Cup 2006.
 The refrain of the song was performed live by Robbie Williams during his show in King Baudouin Stadium, Brussels on June 13, 2006.

 Charts and reception

 In Lithuania, "We Are the Winners" was released as a CD single on 7 June 2006 through the M.P.3 record label and became the fastest selling CD single in years.
 On 21 June, it was certified gold (passing 3000 units of CD sales) and on 1 August it was certified platinum (reaching 5000 units of CD sales).
 It became the first platinum single in Lithuania in four years.